charleslparker/WEKALab/readme.md

 > writearfffile(M, 'iris.test')
 ```

-Note that the text class labels are not recovered (they are still integers) and there is a line at the very beginning of the file '%@SIZE'. . .
+Note that the text class labels are not recovered (they are still integers) and there is a line at the very beginning of the file `%@SIZE`...
 This is for some of my own C code that reads this data into a data structure and needs to preallocate.
-WEKA itself ignores lines beginning with '%', and so this file should read fine into WEKA.
+WEKA itself ignores lines beginning with `%`, and so this file should read fine into WEKA.

 ## Extensions